 Is bitcoin a big bubble ready to burst or not?
-Many people will argue bitcoin has a long way to go and many others will tell you that bitcoin is over-valued.
+Will bitcoin crash or not?
+Many people will argue bitcoin has a long way to go and many others will tell you that bitcoin is overvalued.
 Here is what I think about bitcoin.

 Bitcoin Market Manipulation-Fraud

 The US Securities and Exchange Commission has warned investors to beware of scammers using ICOs.
-The European Securities and Markets Authority, also notes high risks and the risk for investors to lose their money.
+The European Securities and Markets Authority, also notes high risks and the risk of investors losing their money.

 Hackers Could Steal Your Bitcoins